FIX: Skype Won’t Close in Windows 10

-Windows 10 is finally here, and we are loving it so far, but some users have reported a few bugs related to Skype.
+Windows 10 is finally here, and we are loving it so far.
+But some users have reported a few bugs affecting Skype.
 Namely, they’re not able to close the application.
 So in this article, we’re going to show you a couple of solutions for this problem

-Dozens of Windows 10 users have reported one strange bug with Skype on their computers which prevents them to shut down the program.
+Dozens of Windows 10 users have reported one strange bug with Skype on their computers which prevents them from shutting down the program.
 If you want to shut down Skype, usually you would right click the icon in your Taskbar and select “Quit Skype” from context menu.
-However, many users have reported that they cannot exit Skype this way, therefore we’re providing you with a workaround.
+However, many users have reported that they cannot exit Skype this way, therefore we’re providing you with a few workarounds.

 Solution 1 – Close Skype from system tray